Miscellaneous tools

 signal_* The signal used to terminate the process

-config_data_dir_missing Failed to parse data_dir from specified configuration file
+config_data_dir_missing Failed to parse the data_dir from the specified configuration file

-config_data_dir_is_relative data_dir path in Manticore instance's configuration file is relative
+config_data_dir_is_relative The data_dir path in the configuration file of the Manticore instance is relative